Parent Resource Hub

 Any questions about laptops may be directed to our IT Assistant, Oscar Ruiz (email@example.com).

-To meet the needs of our commuting and working families, Salesian College Preparatory offers round-trip transportation to students from the Vallejo-Hercules-Pinole areas, Berkeley - El Cerrito Bart route, and the North Concord Bart route.
-The school-subsidized round-trip service is offered at an affordable rate to our current and incoming students.
+To meet the needs of our commuting and working families, Salesian College Preparatory offers round-trip transportation to students from the Fairfield- Vallejo- Martinez- Hercules- Pinole areas, Berkeley- El Cerrito BART route, and the Pittsburg- North Concord BART route.
+The school-subsidized round-trip service (and if available, one-way service) is offered at an affordable rate to our current and incoming students.
 The service includes van transportation before and after school and must be purchased for the entire school year.

 For more information about the Transportation Program, please contact Rebecca Mangle (firstname.lastname@example.org).